 It’s a bit like if you’re the lead striker for Arsenal.
 Every day you train in that position.
 You get good at putting the ball in the back of the net.
 That’s your key skill.
 Every week you go out and play against a different competitor.
 You’ve come to know the different strengths and weaknesses.
 You’ve mastered your skill to apply it in every situation.

 Tick two: business stage match

 Is your candidate used to a startup?
 A scale-up?
 Or more of an established, corporate-type business?
 Because all of those different stages produce very different working environments.

 In a startup, you’ve got more autonomy and chaos.
 You’re wearing more hats, you’ve got more change, and there’s more risk.
 That environment appeals to someone very different to a corporate, more established business.
 Here, perhaps there’s more process and more management, more focus and stability, and less risk.
 Often a person that has all the experience in corporate life will find what they think is the glitz and glamour of the startup appealing.
 But if you’ve been in one, you know it’s not all ping pong tables and beer.

-The things you get in startup or early stage company life appeal to certain people.
+The things you get in a startup or early-stage company life appeal to certain people.
 For example, we’ve just hired someone who loves the creativity, responsibility, and visibility she gets within startups.
 That’s in contrast with someone like my brother, who’s worked in corporates his whole life.
-He likes the stability and the benefits, and that there’s a clear training plan.
-There’s a better work life balance because there’s a lot of support you might not get in a startup.
+He likes the stability and the benefits and that there’s a clear training plan.
+There’s a better work-life balance because there’s a lot of support you might not get in a startup.

 So having a business stage match, and having someone come in knowing what to expect, is one less thing to teach.